Friday, February 18, 2011

 Fast forward about an hour and we arrived in Gurjaani to drop off Lani, Megan and Justine in their new hometown.
 I have no idea where exactly we left them but there was a small welcome party so assumed it was the right place.
 On a side note, if you haven’t figured out by now, those we were traveling with spoke only Georgian (one spoke a little english), and us English.
 Even after a 5 day language course we’re pretty much clueless when it comes to the language so we just follow their lead with “I don’t know what’s going on” facial expressions.

 So we left the girls and continued on our way for another 45 minutes to Joanna’s village Alvani in Akhmeta.
 We were greeted by her host mother with a welcome that reminded me of the mom in My Big Fat Greek Wedding.
 She hurried down the front walk, threw her arms around Joanna and said "Welcome to my home!" in the best English she could muster...it was the sweetest thing and I seriously almost cried (shocker)!
 We all proceeded inside for my first experience of a Supra (Georgian feast).
 It was me, Joanna, her host mom and 2 host sisters, 2 principals, the resource director, one of the English teachers, and the 3 men driving the marshut’ka…I’m guessing we knew them.
 Food was piled on the table, wine was poured and the toasting (in Georgian) began.
-They toasted to me and Joanne, our principals, the host family, and the country.
+They toasted to me and Joanna, our principals, the host family, and the country.
 Since it was 3 in the afternoon and we had to continue on our way, the supra was very mellow.
 So I bid farewell to Joanna and climbed back in the van.
 I was now the sole English speaking person in the group…deep breaths.

 Drive to Akhmeta